Vladimir Tomilovsky: Constriction of hydroelectric stations in Siberia

-In the beginning of the seventieths, many things that Tomilovsky painted before stopped satisfying him.
-Over sudden he felt the fast pulse of the new industrial developments in Siberia.
+In the beginning of the early 1970s, many things that Tomilovsky painted before stopped satisfying him.
+He suddenly felt the fast pulse of the new industrial developments in Siberia.
 Being inspired by the technological progress, Tomilovsky asked himself a profound question: ‘what should a new art be like?’
 He answered his question with a new topic in his art dedicated to depicting the massive hydroelectric stations construction sites, which were the grandest and the most inspirational developments in Siberia at that time.
 This new inspiration was a major turn in the artist’s creative style as Tomilovsky decided that such pieces of art should not be ‘painted’ but rather ‘constructed’ as the industrial developments themselves.
 It was the new style of Tomilovsky’s paintings which aimed to depict the grandeur and scale of the Soviet construction projects of the second half of the 20th century.
 According to A. Madisson, this period of Tomilovsky’s art could be characterised by the opinion he stated at the opening of one of his exhibitions: ‘We should enter the spaciousness of the brand new art, wide vision, and bolder solutions, where all the small and unnecessary is swept aside’.